Find out How Old You Have to Be to Work in Maryland

-Learn About the Laws and Minimum Legal Working Age
+Learn About the Laws Around Minimum Legal Working Age

 How Old You Have to Be to Work in Maryland

-Both federal child labor laws and Maryland state law are in accordance that the minimum age to work is 14 (with some exceptions).
-Sometimes state law and federal law vary on the minimum age to work and which permits are needed.
-When that's the case, the more strict law will apply.
+Both federal child labor laws and Maryland state law are in accordance that the minimum age to work is 14, with some exceptions.

 The Hours Teens Can Work